-How to buy Comporta property?
-After you have identified the property you wish to buy, you can simply make an offer through your agent.
-Once your offer has been accepted, you will sign the Promissory Contract to buy, preferably at a Notary’s office.
+After you have identified the property you wish to buy in Comporta, you can simply make an offer through your agent.
+Once your offer has been accepted, you will sign the Promissory Contract to buy and sell, preferably at a Notary’s office.

 Use the services of a competent lawyer when you buy Comporta property.
 Accountants, financial advisers, surveyors, or mortgage brokers are also available.